Back

 This post is inspired by the documentary Beyond men and masculinity.

 I often get caught up thinking about what is the root problem.
-The problem of problems, and I’m asking myself what is actually beneath the symptoms and structural problems of society.
+The problem of problems.
+I’m asking myself what is actually beneath the symptoms and structural problems of society.

 In the above mentioned documentary, I see the finger being pointed towards the self-esteem of men.
 It declares that most men have terrible relationships to themselves.
 That men’s sense of self-worth and confidence typically does not come from themselves.
 They judge themselves based on performance, other peoples opinions and material possession.